-Ben Hawkins, formerly of St. John Fisher Voluntary Academy, graduated from the Career Ready programme in 2017 and is now an apprentice Project Manager at Lloyd’s Banking Group, where he had a paid, four-week internship.
+Ben Hawkins, formerly of St. John Fisher Voluntary Academy, graduated from the Career Ready programme in 2017 and is now a Project Manager at Lloyd’s Banking Group, where he had a paid, four-week internship.
 Here, he shares how his paid internship and the support of his mentor from Fujitsu gave him the skills, confidence and experience needed for the world of work.

 The experience and knowledge I gained from this scheme were invaluable.
 Before I joined the programme I was unaware, inexperienced, and unsure.
 I didn’t know about the opportunities that were out there and I had no solid idea of what I wanted to do when I finished Sixth Form.

 My mentor was amazing, she helped me develop myself and prepare for life in a working environment.
 The relationship I had with her was very similar to a line manager and it helped me understand from the start how to behave professionally.
 Once we had completed all of our sessions we stayed in touch and continued to meet which was really valuable.
 My mentor was extremely helpful in guiding me towards the career that I wanted and shaped me into the person I am today.